Ferxas/checkDniApp/README.md

 # DOCUMENTATION OF THE PROJECT

 ## THIS PROJECT HAS THE FOLLOWING FEATURES:
-- dsadasdasd
-- -dasdsadas
-- sadasdasd
-- asdsad
-- sad
-- sad
-- sad
-- asd
+- Peru API
-- asdas
+- Queries
+- Some information saved by the goverment